-Device Drivers form an important part of the Windows operating system if any of the drivers are outdated or corrupted the device will give problems or stop working altogether.
-NVIDIA is one of the most sought after graphic processing unit, and even new laptops often come equipped with a NVIDIA driver.
+Device Drivers form an important part of the Windows 11/10 operating system if any of the drivers are outdated or corrupted the device will give problems or stop working altogether.
+NVIDIA is one of the most sought-after graphic processing units, and even new laptops often come equipped with an NVIDIA driver.
 Graphics processors are elementary in rendering the graphics including your normal video playback.

 While Windows does update Drivers too, if it does not, you may be required to update the device drivers manually.
-To do this, via the Windows 10 WinX Menu, click open the Device Manager and right click on the NVIDIA driver.
+To do this, via the Windows WinX Menu, click open the Device Manager and right-click on the NVIDIA driver.
 Select Update drivers.
 Windows will check if driver updates are available and if they are, it will be downloaded and installed.

 If you wish to download NVIDIA drivers directly from the manufacturer’s sites, which is always a good idea, head over this page and download the driver from the “Additional Software and Drivers.”
 Search for the driver you need for your system.
 You can search by Product Type, Product Series, Product, Operating System, and Language.